 Craig W. Carpenter, CFSP, son of H. William Carpenter is a fourth generation member of the family joining the firm after graduating from Bryant College and New England Institute of Applied Arts and Sciences in 1983.

 Craig is a Past President and Paul Harris Fellow of Rotary, President of Norwood Baptist Church, Vice President of the R.I.
 Funeral Trust, former Vice President of the Coventry Little League, member of the Board of Directors Pawtuxet Valley Chamber of Commerce and a former member of the Rhode Island State Board of Examiners for Funeral Directors and Embalmers.
 He is married to Susan (Major) and has two children Lauren and Kyle.
 Craig is currently serving as President of the firm.

-Christopher J. DiIorio graduated from North Providence High School in 1996.
-Chris entered funeral service in 2003 after working at Gian Carlos Restaurant in Woonsocket and graduated from the Funeral Institute of the North East in 2005 where he served on the Student Body and a member of the fist Alumni Association.
+Christopher J. DiIorio entered funeral service in 2003 and graduated from the Funeral Institute of the North East (FINE Mortuary College) in 2005 where he served on the Student Body and a member of the first Alumni Association.
 He joined Carpenter-Jenks Funeral Home as a Licensed Funeral Director in September 2005.